CulturLens/Cloud_Computing/README.md

 # CulturLens Backend
-CulturLens is a mobile application that utilizes machine learning to detect sacred objects in Bali through the smartphone camera.
-The app will provide relevant information and restrictions about these objects, enhancing the cultural awareness of users.
-Additionally, it will feature a community forum for tourists to engage in discussions about Balinese culture and traditions.
-It is hoped that this application can reduce tourists who violate the traditional values ​​of sacred objects in Bali.
+CulturLens is a mobile application that utilizes cloud computing to support its various features.
+This application provides relevant information and prohibitions related to sacred objects in Bali, so that it can increase the cultural awareness of users.
+In addition, this application also provides a community forum for tourists to discuss Balinese culture and customs.
+Thus, it is hoped that this application can reduce violations of customary values ​​related to sacred objects in Bali.

 ## Description
 This repository contains cloud computing projects used in the CulturLens mobile application (Android).
 This repository includes APIs of the CulturLens mobile application features.